smxi :: script navigation and choices

 - (optional) Only appears if you are using an external script via -X option (see options for more on that).
 Will show as an extra option in Post Upgrade Options, like this: run-myscript (if your external script was called myscript).

-- continue-to-graphics (go on to install non free or xorg drivers for your video card.)
+- continue-to-graphics (go on to install non free or xorg drivers for your video card.) - Not present if -G is used

 - quit